yuqiliao/IDE-help-guide/08-definitions-by-study.Rmd

 ### Variables

 In the PIRLS IDE, questions from three types of questionnaires (student, teacher, and school) as well as variables that are derived from background information are organized into categories that have shared characteristics and can be selected as a group when designing and generating tables.
 Content category and subcategory titles may overlap, but specific variables appear only once in a subcategory.
-Use “Search” in the Select Variables step to locate variables.
+Use “Search” in the Select Grouping Variables step to locate variables.

 #### Achievement Levels